Skip to main content Skip to navigation

 Political science and philosophy majors learn a host of skills that will enhance career prospects across a wide variety of fields, including: law, journalism, local government, federal law enforcement, academia, non-profits, business, writing, teaching, national government, etc.

-Your degree will also prepare you for furthering your education, whether that is pursuing a graduate degree in political science or philosophy or a different discipline such as law school, business school, or medical school.
+Your degree will also prepare you for furthering your education, whether that is pursuing a graduate degree in political science or philosophy or another discipline such as law school, business school, or medical school.

 Contact Us